-As the County continues to recover from the recent wildfires and the Global Pandemic it still faces a shortage of affordable housing, the Commission is prioritizing affordable housing creation and preservation, alleviating homelessness, and improving access to housing and
+As the County continues to recover from the wildfires, floods and the Coronavirus global pandemic it still faces a shortage of affordable housing.
+The Commission is prioritizing affordable housing creation and preservation, alleviating homelessness, and improving access to housing and amenities for low-income neighborhoods.

-The Urban County exceeded its Action Plan goals for rehabilitation during FY 20-21.
-A total of 7 homeowner housing units were rehabilitated; including 1 owner-occupied housing rehabilitation projects, and six housing modifications were completed for special-needs residents enabling them to stay in their homes.
+The Commission exceeded its Action Plan goals for rehabilitation during FY 2021-2022.
+A total five housing modifications were completed for special-needs residents enabling them to stay in their homes, and two housing rehabilitation projects were completed for very-low income households.
 Housing rehabilitation continues to be a high priority for use of CDBG dollars and local funds because it is a critical resource for helping low-income households to stay in their homes, and it is one of the most cost-effective ways to maintain the existing affordable housing stock.

-The Urban County also exceeded its Action Plan goals for replacing infrastructure systems and public facilities during the reporting period, though efforts have exceeded the goal of serving 13,000 people through infrastructure activities in the course of the five-year Consolidated Plan.
-Projects completed in this reporting period alone served approximately 31,287 low-income residents in Windsor, Cloverdale, Cotati and the unincorporated county.
+The Commission also exceeded its Action Plan goals for replacing infrastructure systems and public facilities during the reporting period, though efforts have exceeded the goal of serving 50,000 people through infrastructure activities in the course of the five-year Consolidated Plan.
+Projects completed in this reporting period alone served approximately 11,615 low-income residents in Windsor, Cloverdale, Sebastopol, Rohnert Park and the unincorporated county.